whomfire01/fedramp-demo/README.md

 - `json` (standard library, no installation needed)
 - `yaml` (installable via `pip install pyyaml`)

-To run the script, you need to have Python installed on your machine.
+To run the script, you'll need Python installed on your machine.